What is Interest Coverage Ratio?

 The Interest Coverage Ratio measures a company’s ability to meet required interest expense payments related to its outstanding debt obligations on time.

 There are several variations of interest coverage ratios, but generally speaking, most credit analysts and lenders will perceive higher ratios as positive signs of reduced default risk.

 Table of Contents

-Interest coverage ratios measure the ability of companies to meet scheduled interest obligations coming due on time.
+The interest coverage ratio measures the ability of a company to meet scheduled interest obligations coming due on time.

 The more debt principal that a company has on its balance sheet, the more interest expense the company will owe to its lenders — all else being equal.

-Of the three metrics, EBITDA tends to output the highest value for an interest coverage ratio since D&A is added back, while “EBITDA – Capex” is the most conservative.
+Of the four metrics, EBITDA tends to output the highest value for an interest coverage ratio since D&A is added back, while “EBITDA – Capex” is the most conservative.